Tag Archives: Lateral Load Test

 Two New Technical Manuals From DFI

 The Deep Foundations Institute (DFI) has announced the publication of two new deep foundation reference manuals.
 Excerpts from the announcement for both manuals are below.
-Both manuals are available for order using this form or on-line at this link.
+Both manuals are available for order from DFI by clicking the links in the titles.

 Guideline for Interpretation of Nondestructive Integrity Testing of Augered Cast-in-Place and Drilled Displacement Piles